jminjares4/Digital-Signal-Processing-in-C/README.md

 # Digital Signal Processing in C
-These repository will contain the software solutions of Udemy course `Digital Signal Processing (DSP) From Ground Up™ in C`.
+This repository will contain the software solutions of Udemy course `Digital Signal Processing (DSP) From Ground Up™ in C`.

 # Dependencies
 The course uses waveforms to visualize the signals that are being filter throughout [gnuplot](http://www.gnuplot.info).